 The FAARM Team has put together several policy documents to help improve graduate education.
-Our Core Policy Memo (and Executive Summary) outlines our full set of policy proposals; two sets of Immediate Needs (for both Federal Funding Agencies and Research Institutions) identify policies that can be implemented quickly without excessive cost; and our one-pagers on the College Transparency Act and Mandatory Campus Climate Surveys identify why these measures are necessary to improve graduate education.
+Our Core Policy Memo (and Executive Summary) outlines our full set of policy proposals.
+Two sets of Immediate Needs (for both Federal Funding Agencies and Research Institutions) identify policies that can be implemented quickly and generally at low cost.
+Our one-pagers on the College Transparency Act, Mandatory Campus Climate Surveys, and Ending Sexual Harassment in Federally-funded Science identify why these measures are necessary to improve graduate education.

 There are several actions that can be taken at both federal funding agencies and research institutions to immediately begin improving the quality of research mentorship.
 Federal agencies can introduce reporting procedures for conveying information regarding problematic behavior to appropriate authorities as well as student contact policies for trainees regarding mentor behavior.
 Research institutions should develop program structures that ensure graduate students have the genuine practical ability to leave their research advisor if needed and should implement organizational management and mentorship training for all research advisors.